 My exit strategy is transferring the business to the next generation.
 How does this affect what I do today?
 A corporate structure allows you flexibility to engage in tax planning and gradual transition of control and income.
 An estate freeze can be used to allow the next generation entry into the business without triggering immediate tax.
 Share ownership can be structured to allow continued control while passing on growth to the next generation or you can enjoy the income and growth while passing control onto the next generation.
 This involves the use of different classes of shares and can be incorporated into the share structure of the business when it is incorporated.

 My business has been operating for several years and my exit strategy has changed.
 What can I do now?
 All of the above strategies can be implemented at any stage in the business lifecycle.
 Typically, it is more costly and time-consuming to implement a strategy after the business has been in operation.
 Potentially disastrous tax consequences can follow if the plan or restructuring is not done properly.
 With the use of professional advisors in both the accounting and legal fields you can still effectively implement your exit strategy.
 For example, you can roll the assets of a proprietorship into a corporation or you can completely reorganize the share structure of an existing corporation.
 The benefits must outweigh the cost or the strategy will not be implemented.

 For more details on any of the above issues please contact us.
 We can help you with incorporation, buying or selling your business, unanimous shareholder agreements, succession planning and more.
-Ralph Colistro and Stan Galbraith both have extensive experience in this area.
+Stan Galbraith and Alisha Grose both have extensive experience in this area.